Tillie (film): Plot

-As described in various film magazine reviews, Tillie Getz (Minter) is a girl living in a community of Mennonites with her harsh father Jacob Getz (Beery), who treats her little better than a slave.
-Tillie longs for education and for an escape from the drudgery of her life, but only the kindly Doc Weaver (Littlefield) understands her ambitions.
+As described in various film magazine reviews, Tillie Getz is a girl living in a community of Mennonites with her harsh father Jacob Getz, who treats her little better than a slave.
+Tillie longs for education and for an escape from the drudgery of her life, but only the kindly Doc Weaver understands her ambitions.

 Unbeknownst to Tillie, an elderly relative has willed her a small fortune, but only if she should enter into the Mennonite church by the time she has turned eighteen.
-Her father pressures her into joining the church, but Tillie resists, just as she resists the efforts of a local lawyer (Cooper) to push her into marriage with the undesirable Absalom (Anderson).
+Her father pressures her into joining the church, but Tillie resists, just as she resists the efforts of a local lawyer to push her into marriage with the undesirable Absalom.
 The lawyer and Absalom are both aware of the terms of the will, and plot to share Tillie's fortune between them once they have convinced her to wed.

-One day, Jack Fairchild (Forrest) comes to the town and finding himself captivated by Tillie, he takes up the position of the local schoolmaster so that he can remain close to her.
+One day, Jack Fairchild comes to the town and finding himself captivated by Tillie, he takes up the position of the local schoolmaster so that he can remain close to her.
 In this way, the ambitions of Tillie's father, the lawyer and Absalom are all thwarted, and Tillie finds love with Jack and freedom from the Mennonite way of life.